-The Speech Language Technician Institute is a required component of the USBE SLT licensing process.
-The Institute bridges the gap between what is learned in a bachelor's degree and what is needed for a Utah Professional Educator License with a Speech Language Technician license area of concentration.
+The Speech-language Technician Institute, or equivalent, is a required component of the USBE SLT licensing process.
+The Institute bridges the gap between what is learned in a bachelor's degree and what is needed for a Utah Professional Educator License with a Speech-language Technician license area of concentration.

 The USBE SES provides the required SLT Institute 40-hour training.
 The Institute is free of charge to those who meet all criteria to enter the USBE SLT-ARL program.
-It is broken into both asynchronous and synchronous events.
-The asynchronous portion, called SLT Jump Start, is required for the Associate License and is available online.
-A USBE SES staff member will enroll the SLT licensure candidate in this course once requirements submitted have been verified.
+It is divided into both asynchronous and synchronous courses.
+The asynchronous portion is called SLT Jump Start (available online).
+Completion of the Jump Start, or equivalent, is required for the Associate License.
+A USBE SES staff member verifies SLT- ARL requirements are met.

 The synchronous portion of the USBE SLT Institute usually convenes in July.